 Knowing where to begin when it comes to reducing your carbon footprint can often feel like a leap into the unknown!
-However, here’s what we know – the homes we live in play a huge part in the number of carbon emissions released, causing global warming.
+However, we know that the homes we live in play a huge part in the amount of carbon emissions released, causing global warming.

 By taking small steps in our day-to-day lives and making better choices, we can collectively make a significant difference to protect the earth’s environment – now and for future generations.